Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* Make it a priority to hit the lever closerst to where the train is coming from.
+* Make it a priority to hit the lever closest to where the train is coming from.
 A red light will signal you which one it is.
-* The area is full of hidden enemies that make traversing it a challenge.
+* The area is full of hidden enemies that make traversing anywhere a challenge.
 Either attack them at a safe distance or use a Re-Possession present on them.
-* Whenever possible, hit the train as much as you can, even using a Blue Soul.
-Don't stand in front of it or you'll get hit.
+* The Train will damage you if you stand in front of it.
+Keep that in mind while attacking it.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248521.png">